portfolium/playbook/docs/contributing-to-projects.md

 After moving your ticket, you should be ready to let the PM know they can check it for acceptance.
 Here is a sample comment you can add to your ticket:

 ```
-@mark my work is ready for PM acceptence, it will be staged on DEV3
+@mark my work is ready for PM acceptance, it will be staged on DEV3

 The branches that need to be deployed for this features are:
 WEB: <BRANCH NAME>